City Forex has been part of the Equals Group since 2018, and will soon be called Equals Money. Find out more

-Pursuant to section 54 of the Modern Slavery Act 2015, this statement outlines FairFX Group Plc’s (the Group) approach to modern slavery and human trafficking for the financial year ending 31st December 2018.
+Pursuant to section 54 of the Modern Slavery Act 2015, this statement outlines Equals Group Plc’s (the Group) approach to modern slavery and human trafficking for the financial year ending 31st December 2019.

 Modern slavery and human trafficking are crimes that are global in scale yet is it clear in the Home Office’s 2018 UK Annual Report on Modern Slavery detection and prevention is as critical in the UK as it is worldwide.

-This statement applies to all firms and subsidiaries within the FairFX Group.
+This statement applies to all firms and subsidiaries within the Equals Group.

-The FairFX Group Plc is the parent company for a number of companies within the FairFX Group.
-Founded in 2007, FairFX has been a leading challenger in the foreign exchange and payment services sectors for both consumers and corporations.
+Equals Group Plc is the parent company for a number of companies within the Equals Group.
+Founded in 2007, Equals has been a leading challenger in the foreign exchange and payment services sectors for both consumers and corporations.

-The acquisition of Q Money Ltd, Spectrum Payment Services Ltd and most recently in 2018, City Forex Ltd, has brought together several firms with shared values and practices into the Group.
+The acquisition of Q Money Ltd, Spectrum Payment Services Ltd, City Forex and most recently in 2019, Casco Financial Services Limited, has brought together several firms with shared values and practices into the Group.
 By doing so the Group has further expanded its payment service offerings and Bureaux de Changes.

 As a provider of user centric technology to enable our clients to make payment services and deliverable foreign exchange in a low-cost manner, a significant proportion of the technology is built and maintained in house.
 Nevertheless, the Group does utilise a relatively small supply chain where it is more practical to work with partners and suppliers to enable the day to day operations of our technology services.